AspadaX/minimalRL-rs/README.md

 ## Progress

+- [X] Merged A2C into the main branch on Sep 1st, 2025
 - [X] Merged DQN into the main branch on Aug 25th, 2025

 Other implementations are on the way.